-Several factors can make
+Several things can make

-the condition worse, depending on the
+symptoms worse, depending on the

 Plaques that may cover large areas (20% to 30%)